jsiegenthaler/homebridge-eosstb/README.md

 So if you subscribe to a TV service from one of these countries, you are lucky, this plugin will work for you.

 May also work with other UPC countries, if you know of any, let me know.

+# TO-DO as of 25.02.2020
+* Test GB connections for Virgin Media
+* Improve robustness and responsiveness even more

+# Recent Major Achievements
+25 Feb 2021: Released v0.1.10 with full profile support and mqtt EOSSTB device status support.

+20 Feb 2021: Resolved issues with homebridge v1.3.0 and improved robustness a lot

+16 Feb 2021: Got the plugin working as an External Accessory with the right Set-Top Box icon.
+Got the NPM package configured.
+You can now search for the plugin and install it in Homebridge.

+13 Feb 2021: Got the Telenet session working finally.
+This plugin now works properly with the Telenet TV-Boxes in Belgium.

 ## Made in Switzerland
 This plugin was written and tested on the author's EOS set-top box (ARRIS mediabox model DCX960/KK0L/A816/0000) in Switzerland.